hqanhh/EduGPT/README.md

 ## Installation

-Make sure your have a python 3.10+ and run:
+Make sure your have python 3.10+ and run this command to setup environment:

-`pip install -r requirements.txt`
+`make venv`

 Create `.env` file and put your Open AI Key there by specifying a line: